dhirajharane/devting-b/README.md

 ---

+## 💬 Real-Time Architecture (Redis + Socket.io)

+ - This project uses the Socket.io Redis Adapter to enable horizontal scaling.
+ - Pub/Sub Messaging: Messages are published to Redis so that users connected to different server instances can communicate seamlessly.
+ - Online Status: User presence is tracked in Redis Sets for fast, real-time status updates.
+ - Feed Caching: Complex aggregation queries for the user feed are cached in Redis to improve response times and reduce database costs.

+---

 ## 🌐 Deployment Notes

 - Deploy using platforms like **Render**, **Railway**, or **Heroku**
 - Configure `.env` variables in your hosting dashboard
+- Redis Service: You must provision a Redis instance (e.g., Render Key-Value Store, AWS ElastiCache, or Upstash).
 - Enable WebSocket support for Socket.io
 - Update CORS settings to match frontend origin